 What was your inspiration for the Dupree sisters? ]

 I had a friend name Charlotte Bouton, who has since passed away.
 She was in her eighties when I knew her.
 She had worked in the House of Representatives for many years.
 Worked with historical figures like John Kennedy and Al Gore Sr. When I knew her she was always perfectly dressed and sweet to talk to, but when the topic of politics came up she would be tough as nails on politicians and candidates she considered “lightweights.”
 I liked that contrast of having this person with a grandmotherly appearance but, under the surface, having these great political experiences and this tough mindset about how Washington D.C. worked.

-Tell us about your latest book.
+Tell us about your latest book, Blair House, Cat Mystery.

-What are your characters most serious flaw?
+What are your characters most serious flaws?

 What makes you smile?

 Kids again, but fortunately there are many more smiles in the day.